Donchess1/alx-files_manager/README.md

-This is a basic file management task carried out by Rita AUgustin and Abodunrin Stephen
+This is a basic file management task carried out by Rita Augustine and Abodunrin Stephen